azukashi/yukinon/README.md

 ### 🌗️ Switch theme toggle

 Self-explanatory.
 Very basic features that lets user to switch theme from Light to Dark, and _vice versa_.
 This feature following your system theme.
 If your device currently using dark mode, it will follows your system preference.
-(Default:Light mode)
+(Default: Light mode)

 ### ⌛️ Server-side Rendering (SSR)

-This is a method of loading a JavaScript-based (_.mjs or _.cjs) website on the server side.
+This is a method of loading a JavaScript-based (\*.mjs or \*.cjs) website on the server side.
 So, if a website implements SSR, an HTML document will be generated on every request.
 Then the document is sent from the server so that it can be displayed on the client's browser.
 Applying SSR will cause the initial page load of a website to be faster and increase First Contentful Paint (FCP).

 > **Warning**
 > If you encountering long page load, that's because the server is hosted on different locations.
 In the fact, Back-end CMS are hosted in `Paris - mysql19.paris1`, Front-end app is hosted at `Tokyo, Japan (Northeast) - hnd1`.
 To retrieve the data, it requires time because Front-end and Back-end are hosted in different location.

 ## 🗓️ Roadmap

 I will put this here because I know well I won't do them.
-Things that can be added or improved and priority, the reason why I didn't do it:
+Things that can be added or improved, priority, and the reason why I didn't do it:

 | Task name                 | Priority | Reason                                                                                                                                                                                                    |
 | ------------------------- | -------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |